Falls (TEST LAYOUT)

 - UHB > BRI > Syncope clinic

 A Syncope clinic is available at the BRI.
 This service is for patients with unexplained falls, dizziness and blackouts (including younger syncopal patients).

-Staying Steady is a programme of strength and balance classes to help build strength and confidence and lower risk of falling.
+Staying Steady is a programme of strength and balance classes to help build strength, walk steadily and lower your risk of falling.

 Very gentle exercise for people who have had a stroke.
 Please contact in advance to ensure the class is meeting.
 Portishead.